-- a) The following systems are approved for private sewage disposal when designed, constructed, operated, and maintained in accordance with this PartCode: - 1) Septic tank, Imhoff tank or aerobic treatment plants followed by: - A) Subsurface seepage field; - B) Seepage bed; - C) Sand filter (buried or recirculating); - D) Waste stabilization pond; - E) 8 inch or 10 inch gravelless seepage system; - F) Chamber system; or - G) Peat filter system. - Aerobic treatment plant and NSF International/ANSI Standard 40 wastewater treatment systems discharging to supplementary treatment or to the surface, as provided in SectionsSection 905.100 and 905.110. - 3) Privies, chemical toilets, recirculating toilets, incinerator toilets, compost toilets. - 4) Mounds designed in accordance with the requirements of the Private Sewage Mound Code (77 Ill.
+- a) The following systems are approved for private sewage disposal when designed, constructed, operated, and maintained in accordance with this Part Code: - 1) Septic tank, Imhoff tank, or aerobic treatment plants followed by: - A) Subsurface seepage field; - B) Seepage bed; - C) Sand filter (buried or re-circulating); - D) Waste stabilization pond; - E) 8 inch or 10 inch gravelless seepage system; - F) Chamber system; or - G) Peat filter system; or. - H) Subsurface drip irrigation system - Aerobic treatment plant and NSF International/ANSI Standard 40 wastewater treatment systems discharging to supplementary treatment or to the surface, as provided in Sections Section 905.100 and 905.110. - 3) Privies, chemical toilets, re-circulating recirculating toilets, incinerator toilets, or compost toilets. - 4) Mounds designed in accordance with the requirements of the Private Sewage Mound Code (77 Ill.
 Adm.
-Code 906). - 45) Holding tanks installed in accordance with Section 905.140. - 56) Any other system for which a variance in accordance with Section 905.20(1) has been issued or for which an experimental permit in accordance with Section 905.20(m) has been issued. - $\underline{67}$ Illinois raised filter bed preceded by a batch treatment aeration system.
+Code 906). - 45) Holding tanks installed in accordance with Section 905.140. - 56) Any other system for which a variance in accordance with Section 905.20(1) has been issued or for which an experimental permit in accordance with Section 905.20(m) has been issued.

-- 7) Technologies approved by the Department under Section 905.20(t) of this Part. - b) The Department will maintain a list of alternative components and technologies that have been approved under the Act.
-Upon the next modification of this Part, the Department will incorporate the list of approved components and technologies into this PartAll other systems or components are not approved. - c) All other systems or components are not approved.
+- $\underline{67}$ Illinois raised filter bed preceded by a batch treatment aeration system. - 7) Technologies approved by the Department under Section 905.20(t) of this Part. - b) The Department will maintain a list of alternative components and technologies that have been approved under the Act.
+All other systems or components are not approved. - c) All other systems or components are not approved.